Fernando-Lozano/ladderLogic/README.md

 - font awesome (remove once no longer using) or localize icons

 ## Tasks:
-- note: working in branch keep this over main
 - add exit button to remove popup text
 - shorten svg stop and start button bars
 - group pencil and eraser